MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc-sc-config-mgr.md

     - Enable unknown computer support.
 Click **OK** in the popup that appears.
     - Require a password when computers use PXE
     - Password and Confirm password: pass@word1
-    - Respond to PXE requests on specific network interfaces: Enter the MAC address determined in the first step of this procedure.
+    - Respond to PXE requests on specific network interfaces: Click the yellow starburst and then enter the MAC address determined in the first step of this procedure.

     See the following example: